 The procedures for registering trade marks in the UK and the EU are more similar than they are different, the most obvious difference between them being that a UK trade mark registration covers just the UK while an EU trade mark registration covers the European Union which, of course, no longer includes the UK.
 UK trade mark law is broadly the same as EU law, although it is expected gradually to diverge over time, as new decisions at EU level will no longer have influence in the UK.
 This article is aimed at EU representatives and others who are familiar with the EU trade mark system, and who would like to understand the points of difference with UK procedure.

 1. Intention to use

-A key difference between the UK and EU trade mark systems is that a UK trade mark which is the subject of an application should either be used in the UK, or there should be a bona fide intention for the mark to be used on the specified goods and services in the UK.
-Use may be by the applicant or with their consent, for example it is sufficient that a licensee uses the mark.
+A core difference between the UK and EU trade mark registration systems is that in the UK, a trade mark which is the subject of an application should either already be in use in the UK, or there should be a bona fide intention to use it, in relation to the goods and/or services covered by the application.
+Valid use is use by the applicant or with the applicant’s consent, for example, by a licensee.

 5. Opposition period